| 6 min read

 So far, the road had been really good to us, most of it had been asphalted.
 Occasionally, we had to go offroad because of holes in the road, but we would soon realise these little deviations are absolutely no reason to complain.
 There is no gravel road leading to the White Stupa, our destination for today, so the last few hours were spent bumping around and biting dust.
 We drove past the White Stupa, but didn't stop; we would come back later tonight, first we would go to our ger camp, to eat and drop our stuff.

 A ger is a round tent covered with skins or felt and used as a dwelling by nomads.
+Quite often large families are living in a ger together, which doesn't actually offer any privacy.
 The structure comprises an angled assembly or latticework of pieces of wood or bamboo for walls.
 Apparently, the two posts in the middle represent man and woman, and you cannot walk in between those two posts, since this brings bad luck.
 That's why a stove or table is often put in between.

 When we got back, khorkhog was ready.
 Khorkhog is some kind of Mongolian barbecue: they put a big pot on the fire, fill it with goat meat, some vegetables... and stones.
 Yep.
 The stones thrown in for the taste, as an alternative for spices and they made the meal very salty.
 Oh yeah... there's one other little detail: this pot is put on a stove, which is heated by burning up camel shit.
 Are you feeling hungry already?